List of video game console palettes: Odyssey 2 / Videopac G7000

 The Magnavox Odyssey 2 is equipped with an Intel 8244 (NTSC) or 8245 (PAL) custom IC, and uses a 4-bit RGBI color palette.
+This translates on screen into eight basic colors with a half-brightness variation.

-Bits 0 to 2 define Grid color, bits 3 to 5 define Background color, bit 6 defines Grid luminance (0=dim/1=bright) and bit 7 is unused.
+Internally, color register $A3 bits 0 to 2 define Grid color, bits 3 to 5 define Background color, bit 6 defines Grid luminance (0=dim/1=bright), withd bit 7 being unused.
+The following table exemplifies this arrangement: